TaeminHeo/MatrixProfile/README.md

 For the exploration, we studied Matrix Profile which identifies motifs (a repeated pattern in a time series) and discords (an anomaly).

 ## Hadley Centre Central England Temperature (HadCET) dataset Demo
-[Jupyter notebook](HadCET_Demo.ipynb) summarizes our analysis on the [HadCET dataset](https://www.metoffice.gov.uk/hadobs/hadcet/).
+[HadCET_Demo.ipynb](HadCET_Demo.ipynb) summarizes our analysis on the [HadCET dataset](https://www.metoffice.gov.uk/hadobs/hadcet/).
 We organized the dataset and setup [stumpy](https://stumpy.readthedocs.io/en/latest/Tutorial_STUMPY_Basics.html) for analyzing Motifs and Anomalies.

  ![HadCET_Demo_Motif](/images/HadCET_Demo_Motif.png)